 Open Claude Code in your project and paste:

-Setup Credyt to bill users for generating images.
+Setup Credyt to bill users for running agent tasks.
+I want a credit-based

 Answer each one.
 The skill records your choices for the rest of the configuration.

 What billing-setup does next.
-Three things, executed automatically:
+Three steps, executed automatically:

-3. Runs a verification loop.
-The skill creates a test customer, submits a sample usage event, and confirms the balance debits correctly.
+- Runs a verification loop.
+The skill creates a test customer and simulates a $5 top-up plus the 50-credit signup grant.
+It then submits three sample usage events (two short, one long) and confirms the balance drops from 150 to 145.
 You see the full billing cycle work end-to-end before you touch your app's code.

 billing-setup does not modify your application code.
 Its only job is to get the product side right.